wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Combat

-<ins>Turn Order:</ins> You act before the monsters unless they have surprised you.
+<ins>**Turn Order:**</ins> You act before the monsters unless they have surprised you.

-<ins>Your Turn:</ins> On your turn, your character can move nearby, talk, shout, drop an object or themselves, and do any other one combat action, which can be moving further.
+<ins>**Your Turn:**</ins> You can move nearby, speak and do one other action, like casting a spell or attacking.

-<ins>Attacking:</ins> To attack, roll Strength (or Dexterity for ranged weapons).
+<ins>**Attacking:**</ins> To attack, roll Dexterity.
 If you hit, roll your weapon’s damage and the referee subtracts it from the target’s HP.
 Reducing a monster’s HP to 0 kills it.
 Rolling 20 on attack means double damage.

-<ins>Dodging:</ins> To avoid an attack, roll Dexterity.
+<ins>**Dodging:**</ins> To avoid an attack, roll Dexterity.
 Rolling 20 means you get a free attack.

 ---

 # Dying & Healing

-Every point of damage you take below 0 HP counts as a Wound.
-When you gain a wound, you fall unconscious and start dying.
-If you reach 10 wounds, you die.

-When you are dying, you must roll Constitution on each of your turns.
+<ins>**Dying:**</ins> When you reach 0 Hit Points, you start dying.
+While you are dying, you gain a **Wound** at the end of each of your turns.
+If you reach 10 Wounds, you die.
+Each point of damage you take while dying also gives you an extra Wound.
-- On a roll of 1, your character dies.
-- On a failure, you gain 1 Wound.
-- On success, nothing changes.
-- On a roll of 20 or on a result of 24 or higher, you stabilize and stop dying.

-Up to two allies can roll Wisdom to stabilize you.
-Expanding bandages gives advantage to that roll.
-Stabilizing does not remove wounds.
+You can spend your turn's action to make a hard Fortitude roll, and any ally that can reach you with the appropriate Skill or tool can spend theirs making a hard Willpower roll to stabilize you.
+On a success, you stop dying and have 1 HP.

+This does not heal your accumulated Wounds.
+At the end of a session, if you have gained a Wounds, you gain a **Scar**.
+A scar takes either an inventory slot or a psyche slot and cannot be removed.
+However, it makes all your rolls against the danger that puts you in that situation easy rolls.

-<ins>Healing:</ins> A 8 hours rest heals all HP and stat losses and consumes 1 ration for the team.
+<ins>**Healing:**</ins> A 8 hours rest heals all HP losses and consumes 1 ration for the team.

 Medical care heals all Wounds.
 Medical care requires you to play another character for 1 session and for the wounded character to spend this time in a safe space with healers.